-Emerging technologies such as digital payments, biometric ID, and blockchain hold great promise but also pose challenges in certain areas, including privacy and data security.
-CGD research brings a clear-eyed view to key questions facing technologists and development practitioners: what is the realistic potential of blockchain to deliver aid money more speedily and securely?
-Or to help people access their rights?
+Emerging technologies such as digital payments and biometric ID hold great promise but also pose challenges in certain areas, including privacy and data security.
+CGD research brings a clear-eyed view to key questions facing technologists and development practitioners: As an emerging leader in digitalized service delivery, is India’s Andhra Pradesh a model for other states?
+Is there enough political to implement similar programs in other countries?
+How can we ensure that digital ID systems are fully inclusive?
 Our work on India’s biometric payments system Aadhaar asks how it is transforming a billion Indian lives, and how might the technology help other developing countries interested in expanding the digital economy.

 WASHINGTON – As governments across the globe begin to use direct transfers to get money to citizens unable to work, a new report from the Center for Global Development (CGD) finds that just 56% of citizens across 99 developing countries have access to a phone, a bank account, and an ID.
 Those three things, the researchers find, are the building blocks for the successful rollout of digital government transfers, from emergency cash transfers in a pandemic to everyday government programs like pensions and food subsidies.

 “Governments around the world are moving full-steam ahead to get money in the hands of their citizens who are out of work due to the coronavirus.
 But we found that for digital payments from governments to work well, countries need to have the digital basics in place: bank accounts, IDs, and phones.
 And far too many developing countries are running behind on making sure their citizens have access to those basics,” said Alan Gelb, one of the authors of the study and a senior fellow at CGD.